An API to convert coordinates to and from places

 Who builds OpenCage?
 And why?

-We're on a mission: to make using open data easy to use, dependable, and much more affordable than proprietary geocoders.
-Learn about the team behind the OpenCage geocoding API and how we're providing enterprise-level reliability around open geo data.
+Our mission: to make using open data easy, dependable, and much more affordable than proprietary geocoders.

 Questions?

-Please get in touch or have a look at the FAQ
+Please get in touch or have a look at our FAQ

 This image shows the node density of OpenStreetMap data in summer 2015.